rchaffer/pseurver/Readme.md

 > The pseudo-server

 Pseurver is designed to provide very basic responses to pre-registered routes.
 It presents an alternative approach to the server mocking in test helpers like Moxios and Sinon.
-Rather than setting up spies, you set up an actual HTTP server, and tell it what response you expect to receive for a given route.
+Rather than setting up spies or overriding mechanisms, you set up an actual HTTP server, and tell it what response you expect to receive for a given route.

+It can be preferable to spies/overrides in scenarios where:-
+*	you do not necessarily know which mechanism will be used (`fetch`, `axios`, `xhrHttpRequest` etc)
+*	you're too impatient to debug your spies or overrides, and want a lazy solution

 Pseurver **is**:-
 *	standalone